FlorianLdt/LFShimmer/README.md

 # LFShimmer
-Implementation of statefull UITableViewController with Shimmer effect
+Implementation of statefull UITableView with Shimmer effect

 Feel free to contribute or to give your impression on the implementation.